samuelsmal/samuelsmal.github.io/collections/_posts/2022-04-01-time_in_a_distributed_messaging_world.md

 ## Thoughts on monitoring

-As you can see the more we think about the issues that we are facing the more timestamps do we need to add to our system.
-We started with one for each system, but had to expand the $t_\text{event}$ and add $t_\text{sensor send}$, I guess by now you can guess that in order to fully capture everything we need to add even more timestamps.
+As you can see the more we think about the issues that we are facing the more timestamps are required to fully debug your application.
+We started with one for each system, but had to expand the
+$t_\text{event}$ and add $t_\text{sensor send}$, I guess by now you can guess that in order to fully capture everything we need to add even more timestamps.
 Let's say you want to monitor the behaviour of your system and create an alert if it takes too long for some messages to flow through your system.
 For this you need to add for each subsystem that you have at least two instead of one timestamp: one for when it arrives and one when it leaves the subsystem.
-With this you can now calculate for each record the time it takes to process it and long it stays in transit from one subsystem to the other.
+With this you can now calculate for each record the time it takes to process it and how long it stays in transit from one subsystem to the other.
-To makes things worse, this only works very well when you have a simple one-to-one transformation or map steps.
+To make things worse, this only works very well when you have a simple one-to-one transformation or map steps.
 Taking the aggregation over 60 seconds from above, which timestamp should you use for arrival and leave?
 As long as everybody that uses the system is in agreement the earliest and latest should give you sufficient information.
 But should it be the earliest of the $t_\text{event}$ or